Monadic-DNA/Explorer/STABLECOIN_PAYMENTS.md

-# Blockchain Payment System (EVM Chains)
+# Stablecoin Payment System (EVM Chains)

 ## Overview

-GWASifier Premium now uses a **database-free, blockchain-based payment system**.
+GWASifier Premium now uses a **database-free, stablecoin-based payment system**.
 Users pay with stablecoins (USDC, USDT, or DAI) from their connected wallet, and subscription status is verified on-chain using Alchemy's indexer API.

 ## How It Works